Recurrence formula for some higher order evolution equations: Main result

 under the commutation assumption.
+Among limited numbers of preceding works, a lecture note summarizing the theory of higher order abstract equations, see \cite{98xiao}.
 For defining the higher-order infinitesimal generator in an abstract manner, a recurrence formula is introduced.
 In this section, the infinitesimal generators $A_k(t)$ are assumed to be general ones holding the time dependence.

 \begin{theorem} For $t \in [0,T]$, let generally-unbounded closed operators $A_1(t), A_2(t), \cdots A_n(t)$ be continuous with respect to $t$ defined in a Banach space $X$.
 Here $A_1(t)$ is further assumed to be an infinitesimal generator of the first-order evolution equation